-This blog is step three of Dr. Glenn Clark’s 5-step process for diagnosing Chronic Trigeminal Neuralgia.
+This blog is step 4 of Dr. Glenn Clark’s 5-step process for diagnosing Chronic Trigeminal Neuralgia.
 Dr. Clark, Director of USC’s Online Master’s Degree in Orofacial Pain and Oral Medicine teaches dental residents how to diagnose neuropathic pain from nociceptive.

 The problem is nociceptive and neuropathic pains both cause pain so how are they distinguished.
 Well, one way is too collect more information about the onset, character, severity, duration, pattern and location of the pain.